ClemBotProject/ClemBot/ClemBot.Docs/docs/Claims.md

 ```

 ### Remove
-Adds a claim to a given role, everyone who has that role will be granted permissions to that functionality
+Removes a claim from a given role, everyone who has that role will no longer have permissions for that functionality

 #### Aliases
 * `delete`